 A seasoned Social Security Disability Attorney understands these work credits very well.
 A top lawyer also recognizes that the process is very lengthy and complicated.
 Typically, applicants must wait up to five months for processing.
 Applicants should apply as soon as the disability occurs.

-- When applying for disability benefits, claimants have multiple options.
+- When applying for Social Security Disability Benefits, claimants have multiple options.
 Applicants can choose to either apply online or begin by phone.
 The website for the online application is available at www.socialsecurity.gov.
 However, not all applicants may be eligible to apply online.

 - The website will tell the applicant if he or she is eligible to apply online.
 Applicants can also apply in-person and by phone.
 If applying by phone, the claimant should call toll-free at 1-800-772-1213.
 The applicant can also schedule an appointment to file a disability claim in-person.
 Once the appointment is set, applicants should find a Local Social Security Office.